madsobitsoe/Systemudvikling2021-cookbook/xml/index.md

 ```

 The schema can be used during the unmarshaller process in order to validated the xml file and check if it follows the right structure and has the right elements.
-But that is for another cookbook recipie.
+But that is for another cookbook recipe.